infosecn1nja/Red-Teaming-Toolkit/README.md

 hosts, open ports/ banners, and employee names from different public sources. https://github.com/laramies/theHarvester
 * **Metagoofil** is a tool for extracting metadata of public documents (pdf,doc,xls,ppt,etc) availables in the target websites. https://github.com/laramies/metagoofil
 * **SimplyEmail** Email recon made fast and easy, with a framework to build on. https://github.com/killswitch-GUI/SimplyEmail

-### Technology
-* **Maltego** is a unique platform developed to deliver a clear threat picture to the environment that an organization owns and operates. https://www.paterva.com/web7/downloads.php
-* **PowerMeta** searches for publicly available files hosted on various websites for a particular domain by using specially crafted Google, and Bing searches. https://github.com/dafthack/PowerMeta
-* **AWSBucketDump** is a tool to quickly enumerate AWS S3 buckets to look for loot. https://github.com/jordanpotti/AWSBucketDump
-* **EyeWitness** is designed to take screenshots of websites, provide some server header info, and identify default credentials if possible. https://github.com/ChrisTruncer/EyeWitness
-* **AQUATONE** is a set of tools for performing reconnaissance on domain names. https://github.com/michenriksen/aquatone
-* **spoofcheck** a program that checks if a domain can be spoofed from.
-The program checks SPF and DMARC records for weak configurations that allow spoofing. https://github.com/BishopFox/spoofcheck
-* **Nmap** is used to discover hosts and services on a computer network, thus building a "map" of the network. https://github.com/nmap/nmap
+* **truffleHog** searches through git repositories for secrets, digging deep into commit history and branches.  https://github.com/dxa4481/truffleHog
+* **Just-Metadata** is a tool that gathers and analyzes metadata about IP addresses.
+It attempts to find relationships between systems within a large dataset. https://github.com/ChrisTruncer/Just-Metadata
 * **typofinder** a finder of domain typos showing country of IP address. https://github.com/nccgroup/typofinder
-* **truffleHog** searches through git repositories for secrets, digging deep into commit history and branches.  https://github.com/dxa4481/truffleHog

 ### Frameworks
+* **Maltego** is a unique platform developed to deliver a clear threat picture to the environment that an organization owns and operates. https://www.paterva.com/web7/downloads.php
 * **SpiderFoot** the open source footprinting and intelligence-gathering tool. https://github.com/smicallef/spiderfoot
 * **datasploit** is an OSINT Framework to perform various recon techniques on Companies, People, Phone Number, Bitcoin Addresses, etc., aggregate all the raw data, and give data in multiple formats. https://github.com/DataSploit/datasploit
 * **Recon-ng** is a full-featured Web Reconnaissance framework written in Python. https://bitbucket.org/LaNMaSteR53/recon-ng